Home / Helpful Guides / IRS Guides Summarized / Publication 529

 Publication 529 Summarized — Miscellaneous Deductions

 This page is a plain-English working summary of IRS Publication 529 — Miscellaneous Deductions.
-It is written for taxpayers who may have heard about miscellaneous deductions and want to understand which categories still apply under current law.
-The purpose is not to replace the official IRS material, but to explain what the publication covers and how it is usually used in real tax work.
+It’s written for taxpayers who may have heard about miscellaneous deductions and want to understand which categories still apply under current law.
+The purpose isn’t to replace the official IRS material, but to explain what the publication covers and how it’s usually used in real tax work.

-• The Tax Cuts and Jobs Act (TCJA) suspended the deduction for most miscellaneous itemized deductions subject to the 2% AGI floor through 2025 — this eliminated the most commonly claimed categories, including unreimbursed employee expenses, tax preparation fees, and investment advisory fees.
+• The Tax Cuts and Jobs Act (TCJA) suspended the deduction for most miscellaneous itemized deductions subject to the 2% AGI floor, and the One Big Beautiful Bill Act (P.L.
+119-21 §70114) made that suspension permanent — unreimbursed employee expenses, tax preparation fees, and investment advisory fees are off the table for the foreseeable future.

 • A small number of miscellaneous deductions remain available because they were never subject to the 2% floor, including certain gambling losses, estate tax attributable to income in respect of a decedent, and impairment-related work expenses.